Five Kings: Adapting Welles Adapting Shakespeare in Québec

 , approximately two-thirds into the Roi de sang

 segment of the play.
 Finally, in his election pitch to the public, Richard states that his program rests upon his deepest and most intimate conviction to make "notre pays un pays riche sécuritaire / et / Indépendant" [our country a rich, secure, and Independent country]

 , punching the air with his fist on the word "Indépendant," a clear reference to the same gesture made by PKP on the day he announced his candidacy for the National Assembly during the 2014 election campaign.
 This action was so widely discussed in the media that many critics attributed the PQ's election loss solely to his raised fist.
 Having delocalized Québec in the parallels with the invasions of Iraq and Afghanistan, this section brings Five Kings

-back into a Québécois context, but not without troublingly aligning the leader of the primary nationalist party with Shakespeare's most Machiavellian murderer.
+back into a Québécois context, but not without troublingly aligning the leader of the primary nationalist party at the time of the play's production with Shakespeare's most Machiavellian murderer.

 The Roi de sang